 What's on at South Bank

-Discover fun and entertaining activities and events happening at South Bank!
+Be inspired to venture out and experience fun and entertaining events happening at South Bank!
 Here’s what’s on…

 Celebrate the arrival of summer at Streets Summer Celebration with an afternoon of sun, sand, swimming, giveaways, live music and the best summer accessory of all – Streets Ice Cream.